BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !img("zcell081.png")

 Head down and go to the left.
 Drift across then jump in the hole twice.
-Talk to **Growlithe (Hisuian)** and give it a GourmetTreat for a battle.
+Talk to **Growlithe (Hisuian)** and give it a Gourmet Treat for a battle.
 Plus:

 **ZCell 082: Valor Mountain (Warm)**

 !img("zcell082.png")

 Next, head up at the top of this room to reenter the blockade.
-Upstairs the rightmost door will be open now, head outside and feed **Tepig** five GourmetTreats for a chance to battle it.
+Upstairs the rightmost door will be open now, head outside and feed **Tepig** five Gourmet Treats for a chance to battle it.

 Head back to the cliffside (there's now a warp between Valor Cliffside and Valor Shore, it might be easiest to take the warp) and enter the room beyond.
 Interact with the neutral crystal, then head back into the dungeon via the cliffside once more.
 On the left, surf and fall down the hole.
 Pick up a hidden *Rare Candy*, then fall down the other hole and grab the *Leaf Stone* at the bottom!